• Twitter

 Nelson has since founded Music in Motion Foundation to inspire others through both music and his own testimony.
 He turned a life changing tragedy into a triumph and is now helping others.

-We at ASI feel blessed to be able to provide so many individual with quadriplegias and their caregivers with the ability to become more independent.
+We at ASI feel blessed to be able to provide so many quadriplegics and their caregivers with the ability to become more independent.
 Assistive technology – such as our autonoME environmental control unit (ECU) – has transformed the lives of so many.
 We have seen cases where the face of the client we are working with lights up with excitement when we install their new ECU, only to find out later that they were once on the verge of suicide.
 This is exactly why we do what we do – and have been doing it for nearly three decades.
 You see, at the end of the day, it’s about more than turning on a light or opening a door.
 It’s about saving a life.

 Tags: saving a life